 Unfortunately, not all County Courts in Pennsylvania are willing to issue such orders or may only be willing to do so under certain conditions and circumstances.

-5. Where the intended parent(s) are not able to establish legal parentage of the child through the Assisted Conception Birth Registration (such as, in a case where the court will not issue the necessary order), Pennsylvania only requires the initiation of step-parent adoption proceedings, which are much simpler and typically less expensive than traditional adoption proceedings, in cases where Pennsylvania has jurisdiction.
+Therefore, it is extremely important for intended parents to be represented by an experienced surrogacy attorney such as Attorney Shields, who is familiar with which county courts issue such orders and who can guide his clients accordingly. - Where the intended parent(s) are not able to establish legal parentage of the child through the Assisted Conception Birth Registration (such as, in a case where the court will not issue the necessary order), Pennsylvania only requires the initiation of step-parent adoption proceedings, which are much simpler and typically less expensive than traditional adoption proceedings, in cases where Pennsylvania has jurisdiction.

-6. Finally, Pennsylvania permits same sex-couples to adopt children.
+- Finally, Pennsylvania permits same sex-couples to adopt children.
 Same sex-couples (especially female couples) will commonly utilize gestational surrogacy in order to become parents of a child.
 Fortunately, unlike many states, some County Courts in Pennsylvania will permit the partner who is not genetically related to the child to establish legal parentage through the Assisted Conception Birth Registration procedure discussed above rather than requiring the initiation of adoption proceedings.
 Even where adoption proceedings are required, usually step-parent adoption proceedings can be utilized.

 Hence, once again, since not all County Courts in Pennsylvania are the same, it is important that the same sex couple retain an experienced surrogacy attorney, such as Attorney Shields, so that they may be properly advised and guided accordingly.